-Prior to 2000, in line with the authoritative discourse of Malay-centred nationalism, the focus of Malaysian cinema is on ethnic Malay realities, especially in films of the 1980s and 1990s.
+Prior to 2000, in line with the authoritative discourse of Malay-centred nationalism, the focus of Malaysian cinema is on ethnic Malay realities especially in films of the 1980s and 1990s.
 The first Malaysian film directed by a Malaysian of Chinese descent to penetrate the hegemonic Malay film industry that reigned up until 2000 is Spinning Gasing (2000) by Teck Tan.

-With its depiction of cross-cultural love relationships and feature of non-Malay lead actors who conversed in multiple languages of Malay, Chinese and English, Spinning Gasing is the first film "to deal with Chinese issues and problems in mainstream cinema" (Hassan 2013, 216).
-Importantly, Spinning Gasing departed from the stereotyped Malay ideological cinema scene and was the first film to foreground inter-ethnic and cross-cultural issues in mainstream cinema.
-Mainstream cinema in Malaysia prior to the new millennium points to film culture and theatrical practices that foreground the dominant Muslim Malay culture and concerns as representative of Malaysian national cinema (Chang 2017, 53).
+With its depiction of cross-cultural love relationships and feature of non-Malay lead actors who conversed in multiple languages of Malay, Chinese and English, Spinning Gasing is the first film "to deal with Chinese issues and problems in mainstream cinema" (Hassan, 2013: 216).
+Importantly, Spinning Gasing departed from the stereotypical Malay ideological cinema scene and was the first film to foreground inter-ethnic and cross-cultural issues in mainstream cinema.
+Mainstream cinema in Malaysia prior to the new millennium points to film culture and theatrical practices that foreground the dominant Muslim Malay culture and concerns as representative of Malaysian national cinema (Chang, 2017: 53).

-In terms of Malaysian Chinese films, as far back as can be traced from the National Film Development Corporation Malaysia (Perbadanan Kemajuan Filem Nasional Malaysia, FINAS) website, Filemkita.com and Imdb.com websites, arguably the first Malaysian Chinese film is Ah Beng Returns (2001)

-by James Lee.
-It is an experimental feature, with an entire cast comprising ethnic Chinese actors, about a group of Chinese communist gangsters who are unexpectedly confronted by a supposedly killed member Ah Beng, who has returned.
+In terms of Malaysian Chinese film, as far back as can be traced from FINAS website, Filemkita.com and Imdb.com websites, arguably the first Malaysian Chinese film is Ah Beng Returns (2001) by James Lee.
+It is an experimental feature, with an entire cast comprising of ethnic Chinese actors, about a group of Chinese communist gangsters who are unexpectedly confronted by a supposedly killed member Ah Beng, who has return.

-The early representations of the Malaysian Chinese community on the silver screen tend to depict middle-class Malaysian Chinese subjects struggling in search of identity amidst a landscape of anxiety, apprehension, alienation and disorientation against the background of a rapidly modernising and multiracial, multicultural Kuala Lumpur in the 1990s (Chang 2017, 13).
-James Lee's The Beautiful Washing Machine (2004), and Tan Chui Mui's Love Conquers All (2006) are creative works that both express how young Malaysian Chinese protagonists lost a sense of belonging and experienced alienation in the capitalistic city of Kuala Lumpur.
-Such depiction reflects the realities of the Malaysian Chinese community of the 1980s whereby the Malaysian Chinese community found themselves marginalised in a nation whereby the cultural environment privileges the dominant Malay culture as Malaysian national culture as well as economic policies that prioritise members of the indigenous ethnic group, that is the Muslim Malay majority (Chang 2017, 96).
+The early representations of Malaysian Chinese community on the silver screen tend to depict middle class Malaysian Chinese subjects struggling in search of an identity amidst a landscape of anxiety, apprehension, alienation and disorientation against the background of a rapidly modernizing and multiracial, multicultural Kuala Lumpur in the 1990s (Chang, 2017: 13).
+James Lee's The Beautiful Washing Machine (2004), Tan Chui Mui's Love Conquers All (2006) are creative works that both express how young Malaysian Chinese protagonists lost a sense of belonging and experience alienation in the capitalistic city of Kuala Lumpur.
+Such depiction reflects the realities of the Malaysian Chinese community of the 1980s whereby the Malaysian Chinese community found themselves marginalised in a nation whereby the cultural environment privileges the dominant Malay culture as Malaysian national culture as well as economic policies that prioritises members of the indigenous ethnic group, that is the Muslim Malay majority (Chang, 2017: 96).